Low priority jobs

 In order to run low priority GPU jobs you must first have been given permission to do this by whoever manages your project via SAFE.
 See the support page for information on who to contact for this to be enabled on your user account.

 Jobs should be submitted to the gpulowpri partition rather than the gpu partition.
-In additional they should specify a special budget code ratehr than their own GPU budget code.
+In additional they should specify a special budget code rather than their own GPU budget code.
 Each HPC Midlands+ site project and GPU-using EPSRC Access to HPC project should have such a budget code named suxxx-gpulowpri where xxx is your SAFE project number.
 An example job submission script is below.

 gpu.slurm